Doing Business with Dominican Republic

 • Include commercial invoices, packing lists, and certificates of origin.

-• Ensure documents meet Dominican customs requirements.
+• Ensure documents meet Dirección General de Aduanas (DGA) requirements.

-5. Arrange Logistics and Shipping
+5. Logistics and Customs Clearance

 • Work with a customs broker to facilitate the clearance process.

-• Pay any necessary duties and taxes required for import.
+• Pay necessary duties and taxes.

 Key Contacts